researcher1741/Position_encoding_SRS/Readme.md

 - python main.py

 The code in main.py has a loop over the datasets names.
 Please chose those that you want to test and delete the others.
-Do not use other names than those in main.py ('Fashion', 'Beauty', 'Men', 'Video_Games')
+Do not use other names than those in main.py ('fashion', 'beauty', 'men', 'games')